Webstop/core-styles/README.md

 Then visit [`http://localhost:4000`](http://localhost:4000) in your web browser.

+The web Jekyll server will monitor for changes to your Markdown or HTML files and recompile the site every time you make a change.

 > The first time you run this command it
 > take longer because it will be going out and downloading the Docker VMs and installing all
 > of the project's Ruby Gems.
 The whole process should take about 10 minutes.
 After you're
 > setup, the `./serve` command should take a few seconds to launch your web server.

 ### To quit the server: